 A residual mountain or mountains of denudation is a type of landform that gets made over the years following the erosion of already elevated lands.
 The shape of the earth's surface can be altered by forces both within and outside the earth.
 Geomorphic powers have also been discussed in previous Geography notes.
 Many different landforms can be created by endogenic and exogenic forces.
 A landform is a normal characteristic of the Earth's solid surface.

-Residual mountains are those that have been eroded by erosion agents such as winds, rain, frost, and flowing water, leaving only the hard rocks behind.
-The residual mountains are the hard rocks that are left behind.
+Mountains that have been eroded by erosion agents such as winds, rain, snow, and running water are known as residual mountains.
+Residual mountains are the heavy rocks that are left behind.
 These mountains are made up of existing mountains such as folds, blocks, and volcanoes.
 Wind, water, glaciers, waves, and other agents of denudation wear away at high mountains.
 Residual mountain refers to the remaining portion of these mountains.

 The remaining mountains include the Sierras of central Spain and the Mesas of the United States.
 The Aravalli Mountain and the Parasnath Mountain in Bihar are examples of this kind in India.
 The Namuli Mountains in Mozambique and the Hanbori Mountains in Mali are two other examples.